|Susan Parker||Presidentfirstname.lastname@example.org||MSD Martinsville|

 - To increase the active participation of the members.

 Classes of Members; Voting Rights of Members and Procedure for Admission of Members.
 Membership in the Corporation shall consist of the following two requirements: 1) Member must be directly employed by a K-12 school or higher education institution at the time of the first day of the annual conference.
 2) Member must be registered for the annual conference for at least one day.
 Membership term shall be valid from the first day of the annual conference until the first day of the conference the following year.
-If a conference is not held in a given year, membership shall be valid until the next conference.
+If the annual conference is not held, for any reason, all existing board members shall have the option to extend their term one year.
+In the event this option is chosen, each board member must notify the board President by the end of the regularly scheduled conference date.

 Annual Membership Dues.
 Members shall pay such annual membership dues as may be established from time to time by the Board of Directors of the Corporation.